furnaceX/fabriq-api-docs/source/includes/_authentication.md

 > Make sure to replace `meowmeowmeow` with your API key.

+FABRIQ uses OAUTH2 to authenticate and authorize all API requests.

+Some non-user requests (e.g. acquiring a user access_token) require a client_id to identify the app making the request.
+The client_id should be included in the HTTP request header using the X-CLIENT-ID key.

+To facilitate testing, each account has a test-mode client_id and a live-mode client_id.

 Kittn uses API keys to allow access to the API.
 You can register a new Kittn API key at our [developer portal](http://example.com/developers).

 Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following: